tommmyy/ramda-extension/README.md

 <script src="path/to/yourCopyOf/ramda-extension.min.js"></script>
 ```

-NOTE: ramda itself is not part of bundle, you need to add it manually
+_NOTE_: Ramda itself is not part of bundle, you need to add it manually